-Key Sub-Managing Agent conditions:
+Key Sub-Managing Agent conditions;

-- it must be demonstrated to Leidos Europe's satisfaction that LSL can place orders and make payments electronically; - it must be demonstrated to Leidos Europe's satisfaction that LSL has the necessary capability to comply with the terms of the Contract and those of the relevant legacy contract; - prior written consent must be given by the Legacy Contractor in order to migrate to LSL's system; and - amendments to the Legacy Contract(s) must be made to allow LSL to place orders and make payments directly.
+- It must be demonstrated to LEL's satisfaction that LSL can place orders and make payments electronically; - It must be demonstrated to LEL's satisfaction that LSL has the necessary capability to comply with the terms of the Contract and those of the relevant legacy contract; - Prior written consent must be given by the Legacy Contractor in order to migrate to LSL's system; and amendments to the Legacy Contract(s) must be made to allow LSL to place orders and make payments directly. - b) New Contracts.

-b) New Contracts

 Since SCD, LSL has tendered and awarded new contracts in its own right, replacing legacy contracts as they expire and putting contracts in place where none previously existed.
 Under the terms of the LCS(T) contract, commodity contracts must be competed in accordance with EU legislation, mainly through UK Public Contract Regulations (PCR) 2015, although some may be subject to DSPCR (Defence and Security Public Contract Regulations) 2011.
 These contracts are subject to LSL Terms and Conditions and are let directly by LSL.
-All contract opportunities are advertised on our portal (see below) as well as on Contracts Finder and Tenders Electronic Daily
+All contract opportunities are advertised Contracts Finder (CF) and Tenders Electronic Daily (TED).

-Contracts will be managed rigorously with an emphasis on supplier performance against contract obligations and Key Performance Indicators (KPIs).
+Contracts are managed rigorously with an emphasis on supplier performance against contract obligations and Key Performance Indicators (KPIs).
 Regular contract review meetings will be held to ensure that both parties understand and comply with the terms of the contract and any potential issues can be discussed and addressed amicably and in good time.
-Our approach will be more focussed via management through the life of the contract and specific to suppliers, compared to the MOD ways of working which some suppliers may be used to.
+Our approach will be focussed on management through the life of the contract and specific to suppliers, when compared to the MOD ways of working which some suppliers may be used to.
 More information can be found in the Supplier Relationship Management (SRM) section below.

 We take our commitment to Corporate and Social Responsibility (CSR) and Ethical Procurement extremely seriously and expect our suppliers to do likewise, especially with regard to combatting modern slavery issues; our Modern Slavery Statement is available on the portal.
 CSR/Ethical procurement considerations are taken into account as part of supplier selection as appropriate to the requirement being tendered.

 All LSL employees undertake annual training on Ethical Procurement.